Premier League 2023-24: The African stars to watch

 "It's exciting to be back playing in the Premier League.
 It's the best league in the world and I always want to challenge myself," said Aina, who operates predominantly as a full-back or wing-back.

-"Aina arrived in Italy as a curious youngster keen to establish himself in Serie A but departed as a mature defender with impressive international experience," says Okeleji.
+Okeleji says: "Aina arrived in Italy as a curious youngster keen to establish himself in Serie A but departed as a mature defender with impressive international experience.

 "It's a different situation for him in the Premier League this time, hoping to write a successful story with Forest."